eserie/wax-ml/docs/notebooks/01_demo_EWMA.md

 These accessors allow to easily execute any function using Haiku modules on these data containers.

-For instance, WAX propose an implementation of the exponential moving average realized with this mechanism.
+For instance, WAX-ML propose an implementation of the exponential moving average realized with this mechanism.

 Let's show how it works.